Panelized Building Thrives During a Labor Shortage

 A New Choice: Panelized Building

-There is a happy medium between stick-built homes and modular homes: panelized homes.
-These homes, often built with SIPS, offer a clear solution to the problem.
+There is a happy medium between stick-built homes and modular homes: prefab panelized home kits.
+These prefab homes often built with SIPS, offer a clear solution to the problem.
 By moving some construction phases to a factory, building companies become far more efficient and can pass lower costs on to the homebuyers.
-By assembling the panels on site, the building process is sped up and requires less labor.
-Many homebuilders build their own house kits themselves!
+By assembling the prefab panels on site, the building process is sped up and requires less labor.
+Many homebuilders build their house kits themselves!

 The difference between a panelized product and stick-built product are stark.
 SIPs can resolve four problems that frequently arise during stick-built construction: